thefrosty/custom-login/readme.txt

 For more information visit the official [Custom Login](http://frosty.media/plugins/custom-login/) page.

 > <strong>Support</strong><br>
-> [Austin](http://austin.passy.co) and the [Frosty Media](http://frosty.media/) team will always try our best to support the Custom Login plugin on the WordPress.org forum, but please note that we can not garuntee a response in a timely manner.
+> [Austin](http://austin.passy.co) and the [Frosty Media](http://frosty.media/) team will always try our best to support the Custom Login plugin on the WordPress.org forum, but please note that we can not guarantee a response in a timely manner.
 If you have an issue we would appriciate you using GitHub or purchasing priority support on our site.
 >
 > Any extensions purchased on [Frosty Media](http://frosty.media/) (not hosted on WordPress.org) will not be supported on the WordPress.org forum.
 You can always browse our *small* but growing [documentation](http://frosty.media/docs) for further assistance.
-You need a valid license key to make support submissions.
+You need a valid license key to make support submissions *on our site*.
 We thank you in advance.

 > <strong>Bug Reports</strong><br>
 > Bug reports for Custom Login are [welcomed on GitHub](https://github.com/thefrosty/custom-login).